Samsung/tizen-docs/docs/application/dotnet/guides/system/settings.md

 2. To make your application visible in Tizen Store only for devices that support the system setting features, add the following feature key to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <!--To use the WallpaperHomeScreen property and WallpaperHomeScreenChanged event-->
     <feature name="http://tizen.org/feature/systemsetting.home_screen"/>
     ```

-    To use all the properties and events of [Tizen.System.SystemSettings](https://samsung.github.io/TizenFX/latest/api/Tizen.System.SystemSettings.html) class, add the following feature key to the `tizen-manifest.xml` file:
+    To use all the properties and events of [Tizen.System.SystemSettings](/application/dotnet/api/TizenFX/latest/api/Tizen.System.SystemSettings.html) class, add the following feature key to the `tizen-manifest.xml` file:
-    ```
+    ```XML
     <feature name="http://tizen.org/feature/systemsetting"/>
     ```

-    The following table lists the feature keys required by the specific properties and events of the [Tizen.System.SystemSettings](https://samsung.github.io/TizenFX/latest/api/Tizen.System.SystemSettings.html) class.
+    The following table lists the feature keys required by the specific properties and events of the [Tizen.System.SystemSettings](/application/dotnet/api/TizenFX/latest/api/Tizen.System.SystemSettings.html) class.

     **Table: Feature keys related to system settings**